mcfog/express.io/examples/route-forwarding/README.md

 app.listen(7076)
 ```

-__Note__: When you forward http requests to io routes, `req.io.respond(data)` will call `res.json(data)` on the actual http request.
+__Note__: When you forward http requests to io routes, `req.io.respond(err, data)` will call `res.json([err, data])` on the actual http request.
 This  makes sense because http routes require a response, and the `respond` method is supposed to be a response for the given request.

 Also, depending on the sophistication needed between a socket request and a web request, you might consider writing your own custom middleware layer and overriding `req.io.route` for your web requests.